 Experts don’t recommend that people with BPD use medications as their primary treatment.
 Sometimes medication can worsen symptoms, especially suicidal tendencies.
-But sometimes a doctor might recommend medications to treat specific symptoms, such as mood swings or depression.
+But sometimes, a doctor might recommend medications to treat specific symptoms, such as shifts in mood or depression.

-If you have both disorders, you should avoid drinking alcohol and doing illicit drugs.
-These disorders increase a person’s risk for substance abuse, which can worsen your symptoms.
+If you have both disorders, you should avoid drinking alcohol and doing illegal drugs.
+These disorders increase a person’s risk for substance misuse, which can worsen your symptoms.

 If you think someone is at immediate risk of self-harm or hurting another person:

 - Call 911 or your local emergency number.

 - Stay with the person until help arrives.